catseye/The-Dossier/article/A Basic Theory of Video Games.md

-The contents of the video RAM are relatively persistent — the video circuitry just reads it over and over and generate the frames from it over and over and if nothing changes the contents of the video RAM, the frames don't change either and the picture looks still.
+The contents of the video RAM are relatively persistent — the video circuitry just reads it over and over and generate the frames from it over and over and, if nothing changes the contents of the video RAM, the frames don't change either and the picture looks still.
 And a program (running on the CPU) only has to write a different value to one of the bytes of RAM, and the part(s) of the screen that correspond to that byte will look different when